JanaSperschneider/NuclearPhaser/README.md

 # NuclearPhaser
-Phasing of dikaryotic fungal genome assemblies
+Phasing of dikaryotic fungal genome assemblies with Hi-C data